 1882 After the second Bayreuth Festival and a major heart attack, Wagner and his family relocate to the Palazzo Vendramin,Venice.

-1883 A further heart attack proves fatal and Wagner dies on the 13 February.
-His body is taken by gondola to the train station and back to Bayreuth where he is buried in a private ceremony in the grounds of his home.
+In 1883 a further heart attack proves fatal for Wagner and he died on the 13 February.
+His body was taken by gondola to the train station and back to Bayreuth where he was buried in a private ceremony in the grounds of his home.

 Find out more about Wagner and his works here

 We named Wagner one of the greatest composers ever